The Healthiest Red Wines In The World

 Improving cholesterol: Studies show that alcohol may raise levels of good HDL cholesterol by as much as 5 to 15% and red wine is particularly beneficial because its polyphenol antioxidants may also lower LDL levels.

 Fighting free radical damage: The accumulation of free radicals plays a major role in the development of chronic and degenerative diseases, including cancer, autoimmune diseases, rheumatoid arthritis, cardiovascular disease and neurodegenerative diseases.
-The antioxidants in certain red wines help counteract oxidative stress by acting as free radical scavengers that prevent and repair damage caused by oxidation.
+The antioxidants in certain red wines help counteract oxidative stress.
+They act as free radical scavengers that prevent and repair damage caused by oxidation.

 Resveratrol can block the multistep process of carcinogenesis, including the various stages of tumour initiation, promotion and progression.